DragonSpit/hpc-algorithms/readme.md

 Faster and Better Algorithms, starting with high performance sorting:
 - LSD Radix Sort for unsigned integer arrays.
 20-30X faster than JavaScript's built-in array sort for arrays less than 35 Million.
 5-10X faster for arrays greater than 35 Million.
-This sort algorithm is not in-place.
+This sort algorithm is not in-place, returning a new sorted array.
 Discussion, benchmarks and example in https://duvanenko.tech.blog/2017/06/15/faster-sorting-in-javascript/
 - LSD Radix Sort for arrays of user defined classes by an unsigned integer key.
 This is a stable sort, while JavaScript built-in is not stable.